ongyx/sandboxrepo/README.md

 ## Why sandman?
 I wanted to try to integrate pip into Libterm by running the default install script, but it does not work by itself.
 So, I started this repo to host packages that I modified to work in Libterm.
-The main inspiration of sandman is problably [StaSh](https://github.com/ywangd/stash).
+The main inspiration of sandman was [StaSh](https://github.com/ywangd/stash).

 # - Installation (WIP, not ready yet) -